Grievance hearings, advice & outcomes

-We provide the tactical advice for senior executives using the grievance procedure to resolve disputes.
+We provide the tactical advice for senior executives using the grievance hearings procedure to resolve disputes.
 Often the successful conclusion is a settlement agreement.
 A grievance is sensitive and the employee does not want to ask HR for help.
 To plug the gap we set out an overview for employees.

 We look at:

-A grievance can relate to any concern, problem or complaint that an employee or director wants to raise.
+A grievance hearing can relate to any concern, problem or complaint that an employee or director wants to raise.
 Grievances are often raised in situations where there is:

 The employee receives a disappointing or no bonus and considers this unfair;

 The employee is being dismissed and considers his job should be preserved;

 The employee considers the employer is treating him so badly that the conduct is equivalent to a dismissal as the employee is being forced out;

 The employee believes that because of sex, race, disability or nationality he is receiving lower pay and or bonus payments than his colleagues in similar roles,

 Detriment or lack of career progression